Email | 443-622-3277

 My favorite place at IU is the Lilly Library; studying manuscripts and rare books is essential to my research and teaching.
 In recent years, I have worked extensively with public institutions, the National Park Service, the Field Museum in Chicago, the Maine Historical Society, and Harvard University’s Houghton Library, where I guest-curated the 2007 Bicentennial Longfellow exhibit (the companion book for the exhibit is Public Poet, Private Man, published by the University of Massachusetts Press).
 I was a consultant for, and appear in, two award-winning documentaries on John James Audubon, the "American Masters" film directed by Lawrence Hott, and A Summer of Birds, directed by Christina Melton.
 In 2006, I co-taught an NEH Institute for Teachers on Hawthorne and Longfellow at Bowdoin College in Maine.
 I have directed two NEH Institutes on John James Audubon at the Lilly.

 I recently published a biography of the nineteenth-century anti-Darwinist Louis Agassiz, which also seeks to understand the beginnings of graduate instruction in this country.
 Louis Agassiz: Creator of American Science is available from Houghton Mifflin Harcourt.
 The book has been widely reviewed and was Editor's Choice of The New York Times Book Review in February 2013.
-I am now at work on a new biography of writer, poet, and activist Max Eastman, tentatively titled When Love Was Red, the first to make use of all the rich archival resources at the Lilly Library.
+I have just completed a new biography of the writer, poet, and activist Max Eastman, Max Eastman's Century, the first to make use of the rich archives at the Lilly Library.
+It will be published by Yale University Press.
 Future projects will likely include another book with art historian Alan Braddock and a new biography John Jay Chapman, one of America's oddest writers and, if Edmund Wilson is right, also one of the best.

 I serve on the Executive Council of the Association for the Study of Literature and the Environment and on the editorial board of Soundings.
 I review natural history books for The Weekly Standard.
 With Christof Mauch (University of Munich, I co-edit the interdisciplinary book series “Transatlantic Perspectives” (Berghahn Books, NY).
 I am a member of the Authors' Guild; my personal website can be found at www.christophirmscher.com.
 At IU, I also direct the Wells Scholars Program.=